Can you crash-proof your portfolio? Yes. Now, I’m not saying you won’t ever lose money, but you can minimize your losses.

-However, what goes up must come down, and while the Investment Digest, which I edit, is all about finding fabulous-and profitable-recommendations for my readers, I would be remiss if I didn’t also offer ideas to protect my readers’ portfolios in times of pullbacks or excessive volatility.
+However, what goes up must come down, and while I am all about finding fabulous-and profitable-recommendations for my readers, I would be remiss if I didn’t also offer ideas to protect my readers’ portfolios in times of pullbacks or excessive volatility.

 When the market looks enticing, many investors become so excited that they buy stocks willy-nilly, with no thought to creating a balanced portfolio.
 And when the market drops, they freeze, not knowing whether they should continue to buy more shares to take advantage of the lower prices or just bail out and sell everything.
 And the sad result is usually this: When under pressure, investors will generally make exactly the wrong decision!

 But you don’t have to make the same mistakes.
 Instead, with a little thought and planning, you can create an all-weather portfolio.

 For the last few weeks, investors have been on a market seesaw, with hundred point daily gains and losses almost becoming the norm.
 In such volatile markets, it’s more important than ever that you not only consider investing for gains, but also invest to protect your existing portfolios.